Canarium: Benefits, Uses & Safety

 No plant should be described as universally safe.
 Identity, dose, plant part, preparation style, age, pregnancy status, medication use, allergies, and contamination risk all change the answer.

-Growing & Cultivation Guide
+10Canarium Cultivation Guide

 The broader growth environment is described like this: Canarium strictum flourishes in tropical and subtropical climates, with a preference for regions that experience substantial rainfall (around 1,200-2,500 mm annually).
 It grows best in humid conditions with a well-drained, rich soil composition, typically found in lowland forests.
 The tree requires full sunlight to partial shade for optimal growth.